top of page

 TEOREMA DRAWINGS

 Teorema.
 A provisional observation.
 Thinking through Pier Paolo Pasolini's film Teorema, I undertook to draw an arrival, on every large sheet of paper in my drawing shed.
-The arriviste, the other invited, made to feel at home.
-Then to let the consequences ensue.
+The arriviste, the other, invited, made to feel at home...

 "McPhee has been translating external and internal environments for decades.
 In her large-scale abstract drawings, she processes and releases the violence enacted in the land—oil spills, earthquakes, fire—as well as traumas to the body through a layering of glyph-like marks and uncontrolled washes.
 Her works conjure lamentation and praise simultaneously."